-20 10 (In bil 2008 Estimated rescission reduction - beginning reserve \$ 2.1 \$ 0.5 \$ 0.2 Estimated rescission reduction - losses incurred 0.2 2.5 0.4 Rescission reduction - paid claims 1.2 (0.2) 1.0 1.2 (0.3) 0.9 0.2 (0.1) 0.1 Estimated rescission reduction - ending reserve \$ 1.3 \$ 2.1 \$ 0.5
+2010 2009 2008 (In billions) Estimated rescission reduction - beginning reserve \$ 2.1 \$ 0.5 \$ 0.2 Estimated rescission reduction - losses incurred 0.2 2.5 I 0.4 Rescission reduction - paid claims 1.2 1.2 0.2 Amounts that may have been applied to a deductible (0.2) (0.3 ) (0.1) Net rescission reduction - paid claims 1.0 0.9 0.1 Estimated rescission reduction - ending reserve \$ 1.3 \$ 2.1 \$ 0.5

 If the insured disputes our right to rescind coverage, the outcome of the dispute ultimately would be determined by legal proceedings.
 Actions disputing our right to rescind coverage may be brought up to three years after the lender has obtained title to the property (typically through a foreclosure) or the property was sold in a sale that we approved, whichever is applicable, although in a few jurisdictions there is a longer time to bring such an action.
 We consider a rescission resolved for reporting purposes even though legal proceedings have been initiated and are ongoing.
 Although it is reasonably possible that, when the proceedings are completed, there will be a determination that we were not entitled to rescind, we are unable to make a reasonable estimate or range of estimates of the potential liability.
-Under ASC 450-20 an estimated loss from such proceedings is accrued for only if we determine that the loss is probable and can be reasonably estimated.
+Under ASC 450-20 an est imated loss from such proceedings is accrued for only if we determine that the loss is probable and can be reasonably estimated.
 Therefore, when establishing our loss reserves, we do not include additional loss reserves that would reflect an adverse outcome from ongoing legal proceedings, including those with Countrywide.
 Countrywide has filed a lawsuit against MGIC alleging that MGIC has denied, and continues to deny, valid mortgage insurance claims.
 MGIC has filed an arbitration case against Countrywide regarding rescissions and Countrywide has responded seeking damages, including exemplary damages.
-For more information about this lawsuit and arbitration case, see Note 20 - "Litigation and contingencies" to our consolidated financial statements.
+For more information about this lawsuit and arbitration case, see Note 20 - "Litigation and contingencies" to our consolidated financial statements in Item 8.

 In the second quarter of 2010, we entered into a settlement agreement with a lender-customer regarding our rescission practices.
 Loans covered by this settlement agreement represented fewer than 10% of our policies in force as well as our delinquent inventory.
 Under this agreement, we waived certain of our rescission rights on loans subject to the agreement and the customer agreed to contribute to the cost of claims that we pay on those loans.
 The rescission rights we waived are for matters related to loan origination, which historically have been the basis for substantially all of our rescissions.
 In addition, under the agreement we reversed certain rescissions and the customer waived claims regarding certain other past rescissions.
-This agreement did not have a significant impact on our established loss reserves.
+This agreement did not have a significant impact on our estab lished loss reserves.
 We continue to discuss with other lenders their objections to material rescissions and/or the possibility of entering into a settlement agreement.
 In addition to the proceedings involving Countrywide, we are involved in legal proceedings with respect to rescissions that we do not consider to be collectively material in amount.
 Although it is reasonably possible that, when these discussions or legal proceedings are completed, there will be a conclusion or determination that we were not entitled to rescind, we are unable to make a reasonable estimate or range of estimates of the potential liability.

-For further information see our risk factor titled "We may not continue to realize benefits from rescissions at the rates we have recently experienced and we may not prevail in proceedings challenging whether our rescissions were proper."
+For further information see our risk factor titled "We may not continue to realize benefits from rescissions at the rates we have recently experienced and we may not prevail in proceedings challenging whether our rescissions were proper" in Item 1A.